Create a Windows Clipboard Monitor in C# using SetClipboardViewer

 ctlClipboardText.Rtf = (string)iData.GetData(DataFormats.Rtf);

-to SendMessage to be used by the next Clipboard
+to be used by the next Clipboard Viewer in

 SendMessage(_ClipboardViewerNext, m.Msg, m.WParam, m.LParam);

-When overriding WndProc I must pass any unhandled
+I must pass any unhandled messages to the

 The WM_CHANGECBCHAIN Message

-The WM_CHANGECBCHAIN message is sent when a window
+message is sent when a window is being

-If wParam is equal to the handle of the next
+is equal to the handle of the next Clipboard Viewer

 This message can be seen by starting multiple copies of the Clipboard Viewer and watching the Debug output.